greenmochi/ultimate/README.md

 A beating heart to help ultimate control the underworld.

 # Overview
-**Note:** This is somewhat of an awkward configuration.
-Due to grpc-gateway not exposing the actual mux that's passed to the http handler, we will temporarily use this setup:

 - Run grpc-gateway on one local port
 - Run ultimate-heart on a different local port

-We need this extra server to handle middleware logic, though not an actual middleware, and other logistical means like logging and gRPC server liveness.
+We need this extra server (ultimate-heart) to handle middleware logic, though not an actual middleware, and other logistical means like logging and gRPC server liveness.

 # Requirements
 - [go](https://golang.org/) >= 1.12